ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/create.rst

 Create Indicator Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To add an attribute to an Indicator, use the following format:
+To add an Attribute to an Indicator, use the following format:

 .. code::